 Exchange Listing.
-There is no established trading market for the Purchase Warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the Purchase Warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the Purchase Warrants will be limited.
+There is no established public trading market for the Purchase Warrants.
+We intend to seek a listing for the Purchase Warrants on NASDAQ under the symbol "XBIOW," however we cannot assure you that we will be successful listing the Purchase Warrants on NASDAQ or, if successful, that an active trading market for the Purchase Warrants will develop or be sustained.